ShinGecko/neKo-Api/README.md

 [neKo](https://github.com/Shenrak/neKo) is an innovative chat created by two students from France.
 It has been designed to offer several brand new user-friendly features.
+This is the neKo's API repository.
+You can lso check the [Front-End](https://github.com/ShinGecko/neKo) repo.

 ## Installing